zahraakbari1234/flutter_ble/README.md

 # bluetooth_arduino_app

-this project is going to be an app which communicates with arduino through bluetooth.
-The aim of this project is using this app in IOT projects .
-The UI will be added soon .
+this project will be an app that communicates with Arduino through Bluetooth.
+The aim of this project is to use this app in IOT projects.
+The UI will be added soon.

-sending and recieving data has not added yet.
+sending and receiving data has not been added yet.